Dimensionless quantity: Ratios, proportions, and angles

 Dimensionless quantities can be obtained as ratios of quantities that are not dimensionless, but whose dimensions cancel out in the mathematical operation.
 Examples of quotients of dimension one include calculating slopes or some unit conversion factors.
 Another set of examples is mass fractions or mole fractions, often written using parts-per notation such as ppm (= 10^{−6}), ppb (= 10^{−9}), and ppt (= 10^{−12}), or perhaps confusingly as ratios of two identical units (kg/kg or mol/mol).
 For example, alcohol by volume, which characterizes the concentration of ethanol in an alcoholic beverage, could be written as mL / 100 mL.

 Other common proportions are percentages % (= 0.01), ‰ (= 0.001).
 Some angle units such as turn, radian, and steradian are defined as ratios of quantities of the same kind.
 In statistics the coefficient of variation is the ratio of the standard deviation to the mean and is used to measure the dispersion in the data.

 It has been argued that quantities defined as ratios Q = A/B having equal dimensions in numerator and denominator are actually only unitless quantities and still have physical dimension defined as dim Q = dim A × dim B.

 For example, moisture content may be defined as a ratio of volumes (volumetric moisture, m^{3}⋅m^{−3}, dimension L^{3}⋅L^{−3}) or as a ratio of masses (gravimetric moisture, units kg⋅kg^{−1}, dimension M⋅M^{−1}); both would be unitless quantities, but of different dimension.

+Alternatively, the dimension may be denoted raising the dividend's dimension to zeroth power, as in (L^{3})^{0} or M^{0}.

+Categories

+Dimensionless quantities can be grouped into: